divyechopra/Covid-19-Analysis/README.md

-### 1. Import the data from API using requests library.
+### 1. Import the data from API using the requests library.

-### 2. The imported data was in json format hence we used json library to read the data.
+### 2. The imported data was in JSON format hence we used JSON library to read the data.

 <img src="https://github.com/Sannidhi-Shetty2/COVID-19-Analysis/assets/62684303/7243d01e-9b32-43b6-9ae4-b3f6ba3ba9a8" width="1000" >

-### 3. We looked for null values and replaced it with zero, looked for duplicates.
+### 3. We looked for null values and replaced them with zero, looking for duplicates.

-### 4. Stated analysing the data by using pandas function like groupby, sort_values etc.
+### 4. Stated analyzing the data by using pandas functions like group by, sort_values, etc.

 ### 5. Used nested 'for' loops to extract the relevant data from the nested dictionary.

 <img src="https://github.com/Sannidhi-Shetty2/COVID-19-Analysis/assets/62684303/6331248c-c475-4797-a680-89fd8465a082" width="1000" >

-### 6. Extracted the individual state data from dataframe in csv format and imported data into MySQL.
+### 6. Extracted the individual state data from the data frame in CSV format and imported data into MySQL.

 ### 7. Aggregated the distribution by month and week wise for each state.